epfl-ada/ada-2023-project-datapros2023/README.md

 - **C.** Explore the properties of the topics and establish their influence on the revenue.

-## Proposed timeline
+## Executed timeline

 24/11 :
-- Actor fame score done.
-- LDA algorithm in progress.
-- Overview plot ready.
+- Investigated potential implementation of the fame score.
+Dropped features.
+- Planning ahead.

 01/12 :
-- Progress/done the LDA.
+- Brainstorming on the data story setup and idea.
-- Analysis of actor prominence.
+- Start of the analysis and plotting related to genre, gender and actor factors.
-- Setup for hypothesis testing.
+- Checking out deep learning approaches to topic modelling.

 08/12 :
-- LDA algorithm done.
-- Finishing hypothesis testing.
-- Starting website.
+- Creation of the website.
+- Creating of website ready plot and story coherent developpement.
+- Reverting to LDA, adding TF-IDF.
+- Adding regression to plot for a better presentation on the website.

 15/12 :
-- Hypothesis analysis regarding gender and diversity.
-- Hard progress on the website.
+- Introduction of the story on the website and general developpement.
-- Starting the final README.md.
+- Creation of animated graphs designed for website.
+- Answering some more hypothesis related to actor experience.
+- Investigation and analysis with the new results from LDA.

 22/12:
-- Website done, story done.
-- README.md done.
+- Finalising story.
+- Cleaning and clearing code.
-- Clearing up the Notebook.
+- Fusing personal notebook into the final notebook.
-- Getting in the Christmas mood.
-(Very important)
+- Updating the previous READ.ME

 ## Organization within team